-All fax advertisements must include a notice and contact information on the first page of the fax that allows recipients to "opt out" of future faxes.
-The opt-out information must be easy to find, and include a cost-free way to submit your opt out request to the sender, such as a toll-free phone number, local phone number, Web site address or email address.
+The opt-out information must be easy to find and include a cost-free way to submit the opt-out request to the sender.
+Such information may include a toll-free number, local phone number, web site address, or email address.
 These opt out contact options must be available 24 hours a day, seven days a week.

-Senders must honor opt-out requests within thirty days.
+Senders must honor opt-out requests within 30 days.

 Often fax advertisements are sent in bulk on behalf of a business or entity by separate professional fax broadcasters.
 Generally, the person or business on whose behalf a fax is sent or whose property, goods or services are advertised is liable for a violation of the junk fax rules, even if the person or business did not physically send the fax.
 A fax broadcaster also may be liable if it has a "high degree of involvement" in the sender's fax message, such as supplying the fax numbers to which the message is sent, providing a source of fax numbers, making representations about the legality of faxing to those numbers or advising about how to comply with the junk fax rules.

 The FCC can issue warning citations and impose fines against companies violating or suspected of violating the junk fax rules, but does not award individual damages.
 If you receive a fax advertisement from someone who does not have an established business relationship with you, or to whom you have not given express permission to send you faxed ads, you can file a complaint with the FCC.
 Violators of the junk fax rules may be fined, but the FCC does not award damages to recipients of junk faxes.

 You have multiple options for filing complaint with the FCC:

 - File your complaint online